express-validator/express-validator/docs/api-validation-chain.md

 > *Returns:* the current validation chain instance

 Adds a custom validator to the current validation chain.
 The custom validator may return a promise to indicate an async validation task.
-In case it's rejected, the field is considered invalid.
+- If it's rejected, the field is considered invalid;
+- If it's resolved, the field is considered valid **regardless of the returned value**.

 The custom validator may also throw JavaScript exceptions (eg `throw new Error()`) and return falsy values to indicate the field is invalid.